YixinZhang92/Magnetic_Gravity_Data_Process/Combined_Packages_YuGeng/redist_cen_maggrav_yugeng/README.md

 **Regional Geop.
-Synthesis Group Project** <br>
+Synthesis Individual Project** <br>
     - *a redistribution of `plot_cen_maggrav` and `profile_cen_maggrav`*

 **Abstract**
 > The project aims to reproduce the functionalities of `plot_cen_maggrav` and
-> `profile_cen_maggrav` on a modern platform, instead of via the original shell
+> `profile_cen_maggrav` on a modern platform, instead of via the traditional
-> scripts, which makes the programs easier to read and debug/modify.
+> shell scripts, which makes the programs easier to read and debug/modify.

 **Features and capabilities**
+0) Show places where magnitudes of horizontal gradients are locally high
 1) Plot several EW and NS cross-section profiles
 2) Detrending of the raw data before doing upward/downward continuations
    - Read GMT scripts under the `./report/` folder for details
-3) Locations of the cross-section planes are determined automatically according to your input data
+3) A lot of parameters are taken care of by the program automatically
    - No adjustment is needed for a different study region
 4) Compute directional derivative towards arbitrary azimuth and create a 0~359 deg animation
-5) Compute the maximum magnitude of first derivative towards each direction and plot it as a function of azimuth
+5) Record the maximum magnitudes of directional derivatives and plot them as a function of azimuth

 All tests passed on OS X 10.6.8 and 10.9.5 with GMT 4 installed.